MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

     A description of the GFF format is available [here](http://www.sequenceontology.org/gff3.shtml)

-2. Using the Linux command line, asnwer the following questions:
+2. Using the Linux command line, answer the following questions:
 ```
     a.
 How many genes are there in the data?